awsdocs/amazon-aurora-user-guide/doc_source/aurora-pitr.md

 1. For **DB instance identifier**, enter the name of the target restored DB cluster\.
 The name must be unique\.

-1. Choose other options as needed, such as DB instance class and storage\.
+1. Choose other options as needed, such as DB instance class\.

+   For information about each setting, see [Settings for Aurora DB clusters](Aurora.CreateInstance.md#Aurora.CreateInstance.Settings)\.

 1. Choose **Restore to point in time**\.

 ## AWS CLI<a name="aurora-pitr.CLI"></a>

 To restore a DB cluster to a specified time, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-to-point-in-time.html](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-to-point-in-time.html) to create a new DB cluster\.

+You can specify other settings\.
+For information about each setting, see [Settings for Aurora DB clusters](Aurora.CreateInstance.md#Aurora.CreateInstance.Settings)\.

 **Example**
 For Linux, macOS, or Unix: